API Doc

 • Write the created voxel data in a file.

-• file_voxel (filename) – The file content describes the voxel structure.
-This output file is written by this function (JSON or Pickle format).
+• This output file is created by this function (JSON or MessagePack or Pickle format).

 Viewer Function